denoland/fresh/docs/canary/examples/modifying-the-head.md

 </Head>
 ```

-To esnure that the tag is not duplicated, Fresh supports setting the `key` prop.
+To ensure that the tag is not duplicated, Fresh supports setting the `key` prop.
 By giving matching elements the same `key` prop, only the last one will be
 rendered.